Andreas-Wendl/MIEZEPY_website/content/documentation/how-to/gui/structure/saving_loading.md

 +++
-title = "Save and load"
+title = "Save and Load"
-description = "Functionalities of the Environments tab" weight = 105
+description = "Functionalities of the save/load tab" weight = 105
 +++

-## The Environments Tab
+## The Save/Load Tab
- tbd
+With the corresponding buttons, the paths to the loaded data or save destination can be specified.